apollox-finance/broker-web-sdk/README.md

           staticBaseUrl: `/static/`,
           futuresWsHost: "wss://fstream.apollox.finance/plain",
           // It's important!!!
 DO NOT use origin in production because request will be proxied by client's server to APX domain, then `/common-check-ip` api will detect ip through client's server IP, that'll be wrong.
 It should detect user's ip.
-          apiBaseUrl: isDev ? `${origin}` : undefined, // in production, you don't need to configurate this, it's default as APX's url
+          apiBaseUrl: isDev ? origin : undefined, // in production, you don't need to configurate this, it's default as APX's url
           headerConfig: {},
           lightPalette: {
             primaryHover: "#6B78EE", // background hover